mikesmullin/nvi/README.md

 you can never have fewer than one view open if you do its just resetting the file to an untitled in-memory buffer

+when you add another view
+  you can only do so by using a specific key combination / cmd to indicate a vsplit or hsplit or new tab

+so when this happens, the default is to divide the tab 50/50 then the user can click and drag to resize from there

+a view can never be less than 1 char high and 1 char wide;
+  for every line that isnt wrapped but is cutoff by a short viewport, a > is ending that line